-Mounting solar panels on a camper van roof can feel like the most daunting process of a van conversion build.
-Mostly because it involves drilling through the van’s roof.
+Mounting solar panels on a camper van roof can feel like the most daunting process of a van conversion build, mainly because it involves drilling through the van’s roof.

-But if you follow this step-by-step guide, and are careful, we’re confident you can install your panels without incident.
-To this day, our solar panels remain firmly bonded to our camper van’s roof and have been leak free since the beginning.
+But if you follow this step-by-step guide and are careful throughout the process, we’re confident you can install your panels without incident.
+Our solar panels remain firmly bonded to our camper van’s roof and have been leak-free since the beginning.

-Adhere VHB & Butyl Tape To Z-Bracket Feet
+Step 2: Adhere VHP & Butyl Tape to Z-Bracket Feet

-If you simply screw the solar mounts directly onto the van’s roof, the chance of having leaks is high.
-This method also creates low pull-out resistance and the panels could easily fly away when driving at high speeds.
+If you screw the solar mounts directly onto the van’s roof, without additional protection, the chance of having leaks is high.
+This method also creates low pull-out resistance, and the panels could easily fly away when driving at high speeds.

-You can eliminate both these problems by applying a combination of VHB and Butyl tape to the underside of the z-bracket feet.
-Refer to diagram below.
-This is the side that will be placed directly onto the van’s roof.
+You can eliminate these problems by applying a combination of VHB and Butyl Tape to the underside of the z-bracket feet.
+Refer to the diagram below.
+This side will be placed directly onto the van’s roof.

 This way, the butyl tape will act as a waterproof seal around the screw holes and the VHB tape in the middle will provide additional adherence between the solar panels and the roof.